jillesvangurp/kt-search/README.md

 [![matrix-test-and-deploy-docs](https://github.com/jillesvangurp/kt-search/actions/workflows/deploy-docs-and-test.yml/badge.svg?branch=master)](https://github.com/jillesvangurp/kt-search/actions/workflows/deploy-docs-and-test.yml)

-Kt-search is a pure Kotlin Multi Platform library to search across the Opensearch and Elasticsearch ecosystem.
-It includes rich Kotlin DSLs for querying, defining mappings, and more.
-It relies on all the latest and greatest multi-platform Kotlin features that you love: co-routines, kotlinx.serialization, ktor-client 2.x.
+Kt-search is a Kotlin Multi Platform library to search across the Opensearch and Elasticsearch ecosystem.
+It provides Kotlin DSLs for querying, defining mappings,  bulk indexing, and more.

-Because it is a multi-platform library you can embed it in your server (Ktor, Spring Boot, Quarkus), use it in a browser using kotlin-js, or embed it in your Android/IOS apps.

 Integrate advanced search in your Kotlin applications.
 Whether you are building a web based dashboard, an advanced ETL pipeline, or simply exposing a search endpoint in as a microservice, this library has you covered.
 You can also integrate kt-search into your `kts` scripts.
 For this we have a little companion library to get you started: [kt-search-kts](https://github.com/jillesvangurp/kt-search-kts/).
 Also, see the scripting section in the manual.

+Because it is a multi platform library you can embed it in your server (Ktor, Spring Boot, Quarkus), use it in a browser using kotlin-js, or embed it in your Android/IOS apps.
+For this, it relies on all the latest and greatest multi-platform Kotlin features that you love: co-routines, kotlinx.serialization, ktor-client 2.x., etc., whic work across all these platforms.

-It builds on other multi-platform libraries such as `ktor-client` and `kotlinx-serialization`.
-The goal for this library is to be the most convenient way to use opensearch and elasticsearch from Kotlin on any platform where Kotlin compiles.
+The goal for kt-search is to be the most convenient way to use opensearch and elasticsearch from Kotlin on any platform where Kotlin compiles.

+It is extensible and modular.
+You can easily add your own custom DSLs for e.g. things not covered by this library or custom plugins you use.
+And while it is opinionated about using e.g. kotlinx.serialization, you can also choose to use alternative serialization frameworks, or even use your own http client and just use the search-dsl.

 ## Gradle